open-mmlab/mmengine/docs/en/tutorials/runner.md

 <details>
 <summary>I come from repos like MMDet/MMCls...
 Why does this example differ from what I've been exposed to?</summary>

-Downstream repos in OpenMMLab have widely adopted the writing style of config files.
+Downstream repositories in OpenMMLab have widely adopted the writing style of config files.
 In the following chapter, we will show the usage of config files, the best practice of the runner in MMEngine, based on the above example with a slight variation.

 </details>